Training Outcomes Within Your Budget!

 3) Components of a Kubernetes Cluster

-6) What are the benefits of creating Kubernetes Clusters?
+7) What are the Benefits of Creating Kubernetes Clusters?

 What is Kubernetes?

-Kubernetes is an open-source platform that can automate the deployment, scaling, and operation of application containers.This can group containers and break up an application into several logical units for easy management and discovery.
-It is developed by Google, and it is also widely used for container orchestration.
+Kubernetes, an open-source platform, automates the deployment, scaling, and management of containerised applications.
+It can group containers and break up an application into several logical units, making them easier to manage and discover.
+Originally developed by Google, Kubernetes has become the leading tool for container orchestration across cloud environments.

-Kubernetes Clusters have rapidly become a linchpin in modern software development and deployment strategies.
+Kubernetes Clusters have rapidly become a linchpin in modern software development and deployment strategies, though some teams explore a Kubernetes Alternative based on their specific needs.
 Discussed below are a few reasons why one should use Kubernetes Clusters.

 Kubernetes simplifies the initiation and handling of software.
 As software gains popularity and more users engage with it, Kubernetes ensures the software can accommodate increased user numbers effectively without crashing or slowing down.